 - Being visible when there are parties on your property

 - Hiding, tracking, and properly locking away any alcohol on the premises

 - Reporting any parties with underage drinking to the local police department of the Cobb’s Sheriff’s Office at 770-499-4719

 First offenses will have you fined $150+ and following offenses cost $500+.

 But there’s more than just your party to think about.
 Know where your teen is headed, and be sure they know your expectations for the party to help keep them safe.
 It’s also a good idea to speak with parents hosting other parties to ensure there will not be underage drinking either.

 Did you know?
-Seventeen percent of fatal alcohol related crashes in the United States are caused by licensed drivers under 21 years old (Elite Driving School).
+17% of fatal alcohol related crashes in the United States are caused by licensed drivers under 21 years old (Elite Driving School).

-Keep your teens out of this statistic, and keep them safe this graduation season.
+Keep your teens out of this statistic, and keep them safe this homecoming season.